Trhova/Causal-Microbiome-Omics/README.md

 This is OK for discovery if you say so; be careful if claiming strict confirmatory inference.

+## 9) Final takeaway

+DAG thinking decides what you should adjust for.

+Mediation answers "how much is through the metabolite?"

 DML helps estimate effects when confounders are many/complex.